hacks-guide/Guide_Vita/docs/adrenaline.md

     + The PSP home menu is also known as the [XrossMediaBar](https://wikipedia.org/wiki/XrossMediaBar) ("XMB")
 1. Perform the PSP Initial Setup
 1. To close the PSP Emulator, hold the <Btn btn="PS" /> button to open the menu, then select `Settings` -> `Exit PspEmu Application`

+#### Section IV - Modifying Plugin Config

+1. Launch the VitaShell application
+1. Navigate to `tai/`
+    + If `ux0:tai` doesn't exist or does not contain a `config.txt`, press <Btn btn="cancel" /> again and then navigate to `ur0:tai`
+1. Press <Btn btn="confirm" /> on `config.txt` to open it in the editor
+1. Highlight the `*KERNEL` line with the cursor
+1. Press <Btn btn="triangle" /> to open the menu, then select "Insert empty line"
+1. Highlight the new blank line
+1. Press <Btn btn="confirm" /> to edit the line
+1. Enter the following text:
+    + `ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx`
+1. Press <Btn btn="cancel" /> to close the editor
+1. When prompted, press <Btn btn="confirm" /> to save your modifications
+1. Close the VitaShell application
+1. Reboot your device
+    + If your device does not have Ensō, you will need to manually launch and exit h-encore to enable homebrew
+    + This is required to load the new kernel plugin added to `ux0:tai/config.txt`

 Adrenaline and the PSP Homebrew Browser have been successfully installed.